chantelwetzel-noaa/data_summary/doc/_main.md

 # Blue/Deacon rockfish
  The most recent assessment of Blue/Deacon rockfish was a full assessment conducted in 2017.
 Across available data, Blue/Deacon rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC HKL survey.

  Across all years of available data, commercial fisheries have collected a total of 22,413 length observations, 2,297 age readings, and 2,453 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 10,853 length observations, 2,297 age readings, and 2,271 otoliths that are available to be aged.
-In California, since 2000, a total of 5,593 length observations, 119 age readings, and 673 otoliths have been collected In Oregon, since 2000, a total of 5,260 length observations, 2,178 age readings, and 1,598 otoliths have been collected
+In California, since 2000, a total of 5,593 length observations, 119 age readings, and 673 otoliths have been collected.
+In Oregon, since 2000, a total of 5,260 length observations, 2,178 age readings, and 1,598 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 239,895 length observations, 3,959 age readings, and 16,757 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 231,630 length observations, 3,959 age readings, and 14,625 otoliths that are available to be aged.
-In California, since 2003, a total of 146,007 length observations, 0 age readings, and 445 otoliths have been collected In Oregon, since 2003, a total of 78,685 length observations, 3,959 age readings, and 10,066 otoliths have been collected In Washington, since 2003, a total of 6,938 length observations, 0 age readings, and 4,114 otoliths have been collected
+In California, since 2003, a total of 146,007 length observations, 0 age readings, and 445 otoliths have been collected.
+In Oregon, since 2003, a total of 78,685 length observations, 3,959 age readings, and 10,066 otoliths have been collected.
+In Washington, since 2003, a total of 6,938 length observations, 0 age readings, and 4,114 otoliths have been collected.

 Across all years of available data, the NWFSC HKL survey has collected a total of 675 length observations, 0 age readings, and 656 otoliths that are available to be aged.